Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 Let $F\colon \Gamma\to\RR$ be a balanced function.
 Our goal is to determine if it arises via the procedure described in Section~\ref{sec: trop-rsm}.
 In a moment, we will explain a procedure that modifies harmonic maps of graphs.

-The basic idea is now that these modifications will make $F$ ``closer'' to being {\it finite} harmonic.
+The idea is that these modifications will make $F$ closer to being {\it finite} harmonic.
 If this is achieved completely, and if one can independently verify local realizability of Definition~\ref{def: locally-realizable}, then one can appeal to the deformation theory of admissible covers to establish realizability.

-Conversely, if we have realizability of $F\colon \Gamma\to\RR$, the semistable reduction theorem that establishes the properness of the space of admissible covers, will guarantee that such modifications to locally realizable finite harmonic maps exist.
-We emphasize that the result itself is known~\cite{ABBR1,ABBR2}, see also~\cite{UZ19}, but we feel the presentation here may be valuable.
+Conversely, if we have realizability of $F\colon \Gamma\to\RR$, the semistable reduction theorem that establishes the properness of the space of admissible covers will guarantee that such modifications to locally realizable finite harmonic maps exist.
+We emphasize that the result itself is known~\cite{ABBR1,ABBR2}, see also~\cite{UZ19}; however, we believe the presentation here may be valuable.